 Chinese New Year is a relatively huge affair in Singapore.
 It is a two-day holiday when most other cultural or religious holidays usually get a day.
 It probably has to do with the fact that Chinese Singaporeans make up the majority of the population—about 76 per cent.

-If you live in Singapore for long enough, you will come to discover that there are many fun activities that families can do in the lead up to the official holiday.
+If you are a local here for long enough, you will come to discover that there are many fun activities that families can do in the lead up to the official holiday.
 On the first (and second) day of the Lunar New Year, however, the usually fast-paced island life comes to a halt, with most shops and restaurants in the country closed for business.

 Many would spend the two days visiting families and friends, attending gatherings and celebrations at people’s homes, take a mini staycation or a plan a short getaway to a nearby country.